-Since the Direct method avoids the negative phase of learning, we compared it both with a BM whose computational demands are equivalent (called BM(1) in the figure) and a more accurate implementation of the BM (called BM(64)).
+Since the Direct method avoids the negative phase of learning, we compared it with both a BM whose computational demands are equivalent (BM(1) in the figure) and a more accurate implementation of the BM (BM(64)).
 The difference between these two is the number of Gibbs sampling sweeps across all the units on each negative phase before taking a single learning sample.
-BM(1) only takes one sweep, and therefore the statistics of its learning sample are unlikely to be that close to that of the real underlying Boltzmann distribution.
+BM(1) takes only one sweep, and therefore the statistics of its learning sample are unlikely to be that close to that of the real underlying Boltzmann distribution.
 BM(64) takes 64 sweeps.
-Although its learning samples are undoubtedly better (as is confirmed by the fact that it learns faster), BM(64) pays a substantial computational cost, and still absorbs significantly less information from training examples than the Direct method.
-It is possible that the BM results could have been improved given an appropriate annealing schedule.
+Although its learning samples are undoubtedly better (confirmed by the fact that it learns faster), BM(64) pays a substantial computational cost and still absorbs significantly less information from training examples than the Direct method.
+It is possible that the BM results could have been improved given a better annealing schedule.

-Wake-Sleep Learning

-Although these results favor the Direct method when run in isolation, it remains to be shown that the Direct method will actually work when embedded in the full context of wake-sleep.
+5.2 Wake-Sleep Learning.
+Although these results favor the Direct method when run in isolation, it remains to be shown that the Direct method will work when embedded in the full context of wake-sleep.
 We therefore tried it on the bars problem that has been extensively used as a test case for unsupervised learning algorithms.
-For our version, 6×6 binary images contain either horizontal or vertical bars, but not both.
+For our version, 6×6 binary images contain either horizontal or vertical bars but not both.
 Figure 4a shows some examples of the training patterns.
-The wake-sleep algorithm should infer that bars are hidden 'causes' of correlations in the activity of input units, and should therefore learn to represent new images of bars in their terms.
+The wake-sleep algorithm should infer that bars are hidden "causes" of correlations in the activity of input units and should therefore learn to represent new images of bars in their terms.
 It should also pick out the further regularity that horizontal and vertical bars do not co-occur.
-In earlier work on the bars problem (Hinton et al, 1995) we used a hierarchical generative model, in which a single unit in the top layer made the decision between horizontal and vertical bars (figure 4c(i)).
-However, this can equally well be done using connections between units within a single hidden layer, as in figure 4c(ii), in which the units representing all the horizontal bars inhibit the units representing the vertical bars, and vice-versa.
-We sought to learn such a lateral generative model using either the BM or the Direct method.
-We employed 15 hidden units in the y layer (which is 3 more than necessary).
-This earlier work had shown that it is not necessary for good learning to employ lateral connections in the recognition model, and so we omitted them.
+In earlier work on the bars problem (Hinton et al., 1995) we used a hierarchical generative model, in which a single unit in the top layer made the decision between horizontal and vertical bars (see Figure 4c(i)).
+However, this can equally well be done using connections between units within a single hidden layer, as in Figure 4c(ii), in which the units represent-